KarthikeyaKaushik/KarthikeyaKaushik.github.io/index.md

 comprehension.
 Feel free to go through my thesis here - .
 In it, I used DORA [Doumas et al. 2008] to map formalism and possible implementation.
-It was personally quite thrilling to be able to access something as personal as language, and put into mathematical terms, what "comprehension" means formally!
+It was personally quite thrilling to be able to access something as personal as language, and put into mathematical terms, what "hierarchy" means formally!
 Also, I work on RNNs, and I have put up links to these projects on my github page.